CahyadiCharles24/FrontEndTest-99/README.md

 ### React

 1. Hide description until the button is clicked
-   Using useState Hook from React to track description is shown or hidden. then the button is use to show the description.
+   \nUsing useState Hook from React to track description is shown or hidden. then the button is use to show the description.
    ``` Javascript
       const [descVisible, setDescVisible] = useState(true);